 I finished my first Marathon (New York City in 1997) a year after transitioning my career.
 Crossing that finish line was a huge self-esteem boost!
 I suddenly felt like I could achieve anything.
 I became less shy about presenting my ideas.
 The discipline it took to follow the training plan also translated into a more fierce ability to execute projects at work.
 I was given more responsibility, took on more projects, and I was promoted.

 I had it in my mind that perhaps running a marathon could be the key to anyone’s career success.
 But this theory was based on my own personal experience.
 I did talk to other runners who agreed, but it was all anecdotal evidence.
-Then in September 2014 results of a survey were released (I wrote a little about that in this post last year).
+Then in September 2014 results of a study were released (I wrote a little about that in this post last year).

 The researchers looked at CEOs of S&P 1500 Companies from 2001 to 2011.
 They noted which CEOs in each year had run a marathon, and then measured the companies’ value.
 They found that companies with CEOs who were marathon runners were 5% more valuable then companies led by CEOs who were not.
 They also found a wider gap among CEOs who were particularly susceptible to stress – those who were older than the median age of 55, who had longer tenures, or who sat on multiple boards.
 In these cases, companies headed by marathon runners were 8 to 10% more valuable (Wener-Fligner, Quartz, Sept.
 12, 2014).
 If that doesn’t encourage you to run a marathon, it should at least drive your research before you invest!